 Employee productivity can be improved by including share vesting (and equity) as part of an employee’s compensation.

 Giving employees stock options makes them co-owners of the business.
-Even if their share of company equity is minimal, it can transform an employee’s mindset from thinking about what’s best for them to think about what’s best for the business.
+Even if their share of company equity is minimal, it can transform an employee’s mindset from thinking about what’s best for them to thinking about what’s best for the business.

 Using share vesting in an employee equity arrangement renders this situation more of a win-win for company owners: the employee develops an ownership mindset from the outset, while the company bears less risk related to giving away equity.

 Furthermore, if the terms of share vesting are carefully defined, it can motivate employees to improve their performance by promising a stock option for key performance milestones and outcomes.